Top Personal Care Trends of 2023

 After years of disruption in the razor market, its biggest player, Gillette, is hoping men will pay a premium for a product that brings a barbershop-style shave home.

 The company's Heated Razor retails for $200 and incorporates a "warming bar" inspired by the luxury of a hot-towel shave.
-While Gillette commands about half of the $2.8 billion men's shaving market today, that's a significant slide from the 70% it enjoyed in 2010.
+While Gillette commands about half of the $2.8 billion men's shaving market in 2017, that's a significant slide from the 70% it enjoyed in 2010.
 Since then, it has lost ground to newer companies like Dollar Shave Club and Harry's, and in 2017, parent company Procter & Gamble slashed prices by an average of 12% to compete with the influx of competition.